Malachiain/gatsby-novel-blog/src/pages/index.md

 templateKey: index-page
 title: Inka in Aotearoa-New Zealand
 image: /img/harbour.jpg
-heading: The heading
+heading: A novel in two volumes
 subheading: David Lumsden
 mainpitch:
   title: Invitation to read
   description: >
-    Volume 1 of my novel, "Death in the University of South Auckland" finishes at chapter 25.
+    "Death in the University of South Auckland", Volume 1 of my novel,  finishes at chapter 25.
 I would welcome any comments, especially about particular places where you think a correction or improvement is in order.
 Just email me at davidlumsden49@gmail.com.
-Volume 2, "Inka Moonlighting" is underway.
+"Inka Moonlighting", Volume 2, is underway.
 bookOne:
   title: Death in the University of South Auckland
   url: /chapters